-- 1.2.1 Action Plan.
-If the supervisor (a department chair or his or her designee, the concurrent enrollment supervisor, Human Resources, or others in the supervisory chain, including College administrative leaders) recognizes that an Action Plan is necessary, a Plan will be created in a manner to achieve the least adverse effect upon a CE teacher and the College.
-In the most severe cases, action may include sanctions up to and including dismissal, if the College deems such action necessary.
-All at-will faculty members in the state of Utah may be terminated from their positions with or without cause for any lawful reason deemed adequate by the College.
-Prior notice or lesser corrective actions need not be given. - 1.2.2 CE Teacher.
-A CE teacher is not a regular College faculty member but is a specially-appointed faculty member who is retained by the College to teach college-level classes in the high school.
-All CE teachers are considered by the state of Utah to be at-will adjunct teachers who do not earn a salary from the College, but maintain the same teaching standards as other adjunct faculty. - 1.2.3 Pre-Corrective Actions.
-Snow College strives to provide a fair and supportive environment for CE teachers by setting forth reasonable expectations and procedures regarding continuing employment.
-A College supervisor will usually share teaching concerns with a particular CE teacher in an one-on-one conversation before or in lieu of an Action Plan.
+2.2 Action Plan: If a college supervisor (a department chair or his or her designee, a department concurrent enrollment supervisor or liaison, Human Resources, or others in the supervisory chain, including college administrative leaders) recognizes that an Action Plan is necessary, a plan will be created in a manner to achieve the least adverse effect upon a CE teacher and the college.
+In the most severe cases, action may include sanctions up to and including dismissal from teaching concurrent enrollment courses, if the college deems such action necessary.
+All at-will faculty members in the state of Utah may be terminated from their positions with or without cause for any lawful reason deemed adequate by the college.
+Prior notice or lesser corrective actions need not be given.

+2.3 Pre-Corrective Actions: Snow College strives to provide a fair and supportive environment for CE teachers by setting forth reasonable expectations and procedures regarding continuing employment.
+A college supervisor will usually share teaching concerns with a particular CE teacher in a one-on-one conversation before or in lieu of an Action Plan.
 Pre-Corrective Actions include discussions of expectations, training, coaching, verbal warnings and verbal reprimands.
 Confirmation in writing may be done and should generally be noted in performance evaluations.
+Pre-Corrective Actions might explain that formal Action Plans are often the next step, should the concerns not be reasonably resolved.
 Pre-Corrective Actions are not considered discipline.

-2.0-When Corrective Actions May Be Necessary
+3-When Corrective Actions May Be Necessary

-- 2.1 While it is impossible for the College to identify all specific teaching problems that may arise, the following problems are indicative of a sub-par teaching performance: - 2.1.1-Unsatisfactory Performance-a failure to perform job duties or meet job requirements.
+3.1 While it is impossible for the college to identify all specific teaching problems that may arise, the following problems are indicative of a sub-par teaching performance:

+3.1.1 Unsatisfactory Performance-a failure to perform job duties or meet job requirements.
 This includes a lack of productivity, efficiency, and quality of work.
-Unsatisfactory performance is noted by a supervisor to include any verbal or written expectations communicated by a supervisor, or failure to follow College policies and procedures.
+Unsatisfactory performance is noted by a supervisor to include any verbal or written expectations communicated by a supervisor, or failure to follow college policies and procedures.
 Unsatisfactory performance may occur through a CE teacher's negligence, intentional acts, incompetence, or an inability to meet job requirements or perform job duties.
-Unsatisfactory Performance may generally be addressed we Pre-Corrective Actions, except in more severe and repeated situations.
+Unsatisfactory Performance may generally be addressed with Pre-Corrective Actions, except in more severe and repeated situations.

-- 2.1.2-Unsatisfactory Conduct-a failure of a CE teacher to properly conduct his or herself, including disorderly conduct.
+3.1.2 Unsatisfactory Conduct-a failure of a CE teacher to properly conduct his or herself, including disorderly conduct.
 It includes any conduct or behavior of a nature that no reasonable person should expect to receive prior warning.
-It includes conduct or behavior off-duty or away from the classroom if that conduct impacts the College, violates College or department policy, or violates the law.
-Unsatisfactory Conduct generally requires a formal Action Plan. - 2.1.3-Insubordination-a refusal to follow (or following only after complaining or resisting) the signed Concurrent Enrollment Teacher Agreement, a reasonable written or verbal instruction from a supervisor with designated authority in the discharge of their duties, or failure to cooperate with a legitimate college investigation conducted by, among others: Human Resources, Title IX, Risk Management, Public Safety, or Internal Audit.
+It includes conduct or behavior off-duty or away from the classroom if that conduct impacts the college, violates college or department policy, or violates the law.
+Unsatisfactory Conduct generally requires a formal Action Plan.

+3.1.3 Insubordination-a refusal to follow (or following only after complaining or resisting) the signed Concurrent Enrollment Teacher Agreement, a reasonable written or verbal instruction from a supervisor with designated authority in the discharge of their duties, or failure to cooperate with a legitimate college investigation conducted by, among others: Human Resources, Title IX, Risk Management, Public Safety, or Internal Audit.
 Insubordination usually requires a formal Action Plan.

-3.0-Determining the Appropriate Level of Corrective Action
+4-Determining the Appropriate Level of Corrective Action